 - The Office of the Deputy Assistant Secretary of Defense, Military and Community Family Policy, Family Advocacy Program, Department of Defense provides Military OneSource at no cost to active-duty, Guard, and Reserve service members and their families with comprehensive information on every aspect of military life including deployment, reunion, relationships, grief, spouse employment and education, and parenting and child care.

-- The National Fetal and Infant Mortality Review Program is an action-oriented community process that continually assesses, monitors, and works to improve service systems and community resources for women, infants, and families.
+- The National Fetal and Infant Mortality Review Program (NFIMR) is an action-oriented community process that continually assesses, monitors, and works to improve service systems and community resources for women, infants, and families.

 - Safe Kids Worldwide is a nonprofit organization dedicated to preventing home-related injuries.